cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 All 3 tests above are marked _pending_ when Cypress finishes running the spec file.

-<DocsImage src="/img/guides/core-concepts/different-pending.png" alt="Test runner with three pending tests" ></DocsImage>
+<DocsImage src="/img/guides/core-concepts/different-pending.png" alt="Cypress App with three pending tests" ></DocsImage>

 So remember - if you (the test writer) knowingly skip a test using one of the above three ways, Cypress counts it as a _pending_ test.